Everything You Need To Know About The National Civil Rights Museum In Memphis, TN

 Organizing In Mississippi

 Here is another example of how some of the exhibits are set up.
 I love that it's a mix of text and Civil Rights movement documents.

 This is one of my favorite pieces to see every time I go to the museum.
 I love the messaging behind this part of the museum.

 Facing History & Ourselves

-There you have it, my full guide to all things National Civil Rights museum.
+There you have it, my full guide to all things National Civil Rights Museum.
 If you haven't gone to this museum yet, you need to visit it!
 Tennessee has so many hidden gems.
 There is a chance that I will do other breakdowns like this for other museums in the coming months.
 If you want other museum reviews, let me know.
-I love going in depth and giving you all the details you need to know about places I visit.
+I love going in-depth and giving you all the details you need to know about the places I visit.

 [irp posts=”7864″ name=”What To Do In South Main Arts District In Memphis”]